ClementCollignon/MarketNeutral_CNN/README.md

 Gives a optimal projected spacing on the 0,1 interval for all my states.
 Indeed if too sharp, all 0 or all 1.
 If not enough sharp, all projected on ~0.5.

+Let's take the same NN, at the output, two values to which I take the softmax which gives a two values whose some = 1 and that belongs to [0,1].
+We can look only at the first of those two.
+My loss whould compare this value to the projected relative performance which is also between 0 and 1.
+To have a good gradient for my backpropagation during training, I want optimally a loss that will gives me 0 when the softmax is equal to the relative variation and infinity when it's the distance between the two is the largest (i.e. 1). ln(1-|softmax - projected relative variation|) has all the good properties.